AdRoll/fledge_lab/README.md

 - **publisher**: serves pages used to trigger auctions and show the winning ad in the browser.
 - **ssp**: serves the auction logic.
 - **dsp**: serves the interest groups and the bidding logic.
 This container has a total of 64 extra aliases in the network so you can simulate having 256 DSPs/buyers if necessary without having to duplicate all the code and resources.
-- **selenium**: operates a browser that interacts with the other containers, both manually using a remote VNC session or automated with [selenium](https://www.selenium.dev/documentation/webdriver/) and python scripts.
+- **client**: operates a browser that interacts with the other containers, both manually using a remote VNC session or automated with [selenium](https://www.selenium.dev/documentation/webdriver/) and python scripts.

 There is an additional container, **cert_creator**, whose only purpose is to create the TLS certificates and the Certificate Authority (CA) for the other containers.